In this Article

 7. Shortness of Breath

-If you are pregnant, you might experience a shortness of breath and this happens when the developing embryo requires more oxygen
+If you are pregnant, you might experience shortness of breath due to the developing embryo which requires more oxygen.

 8. Darkening of Areola

-The oestrogen levels in the body increase during pregnancy.
-This increase leads to the expansion of the size of the areola or the nipple.
-The aerola may also darken during this time.
+The oestrogen levels in the body increase during pregnancy, and this increase leads to the expansion of the size of the areola or the nipple.
+The areola may also darken during this time.